There are no items in your bag at this time.

 Peptides for Skin

-If you haven’t heard about the use of peptides in skincare products, especially from companies who make miraculous claims about what they can do for just about every skin flaw imaginable, we’re going to tell you what you’ve been missing.
-Some of the information is just nonsense and vastly overblown, but other aspects of peptides and the growing research about their really stunning benefit for skin deserves your attention.
+If you haven’t heard about the use of peptides in skincare products, we're going to tell you what you’ve been missing.
+Peptides have come a long way and the new research about how they benefit skin is remarkable.
+Some of the information out there is overblown, but other aspects of peptides for skin deserve your attention.
+Here's the facts versus fiction.

 What Are Peptides?

-What disturbs us the most are the absurd claims about peptides being able to replace the cosmetic procedures doctors perform.
-This is utter nonsense and simply not possible.
-However, as we said, what’s exciting about peptides in skincare products is their ability to help revitalise skin’s building blocks so it becomes more resilient.
-That’s a wonderful asset for skin, but keep your expectations realistic or you will be disappointed.
+Promising new research has us excited about using peptides in skincare products.
+Their ability to help revitalise skin's building blocks so it becomes more resilient is a wonderful asset for skin, but keep your expectations realistic, or you will be disappointed.

 Peptides Need Friends

-What’s most important for you to keep in mind is that as special as peptides are, they aren’t enough to address all the needs of skin.
-Any skincare formula worthy of your hard earned dollars must include the specialised ingredients we talk about all the time such as antioxidants, skin-replenishing ingredients, and skin-restoring ingredients (which includes peptides).
-Peptides on their own aren’t capable of doing it all if your goal is to achieve long-lasting smooth, soft, hydrated, radiant, firmer-appearing and younger-looking skin.
+What’s most important for you to keep in mind is that as special as peptides are, they need "friends" in the form of supporting ingredients to help address all the needs of skin.
+Any skincare formula worthy of your hard-earned dollars must include the specialised ingredients we talk about all the time such as antioxidants, skin-replenishing ingredients, and skin-restoring-ingredients (which includes peptides).
+Peptides can do a lot on their own, but they can't do it all alone.

 Copper Peptide: Fact or Fiction